BryanApellanes/Bam.Net/Products/metatron/README.md

 ﻿# God's Scribe - Metatron

 The core system service not governed by application rules.
 Provides core system configuration and storage (using chunker).
+Included components are ServiceRegistryStreamService, AssemblyManagerStreamService